lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 const newRow = [...newState[row]];
 ```

 This works - `newRow` is now a plain, non-reactive JavaScript array.
-I don't think it's immediately what is going on, however - you need to know Vue really well to understand why it's necessary.
-On the other hand, I think the `JSON.parse(JSON.stringify(...))` technique is actually a little more obvious - most developers have seen this at some point or another.
+I don't think it's immediately obvious what is going on, however - you need to know Vue and the reactivity system really well to understand why it's necessary.
+On the other hand, I think the `JSON.parse(JSON.stringify(...))` technique is actually a little more obvious - most developers have seen this classic way to clone an object at some point or another.

 You can pick whichever you like best.
 Let's continue by updating the usage: